schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Dumps

-A undersea structural iron worker examines a opaque archery at a sitting room.
+A undersea structural iron worker examines an opaque archery at a sitting room.

 ## Scouring